-Many other agencies enforce police power laws and regulations regarding environmental, health, safety and work conditions (see question 35).
-Sanctions for non-compliance with applicable laws or lease terms can range from revocation of contractual entitlements to fines and penalties (see question 8).
+Many other agencies enforce police power laws and regulations regarding environmental, health, safety and work conditions.
+Sanctions for non-compliance with applicable laws or lease terms can range from revocation of contractual entitlements to fines and penalties.
 In egregious circumstances, non-compliance may result in criminal prosecution and liability.